The Hotel Guru is my “go to” site for hotel recommendations Rebecca Terrazas.

 The spectacular village of Rocamadour lies in the Lot department of the Midi Pyrenees.
 For a thousand years it has been an important place of pilgrimage – built on the site of a shrine to the ‘black’ Madonna.
 It became renowned as a place of healing and was a stop on the route to Santiago de Compostela in North West Spain.
-The best places to stay in Rocamadour are ideal for experiencing this dramatic destination which climbs up the cliff face, whether they're located in the town itself or the surrounding area.
+The best places to stay in Rocamadour are ideal for experiencing this dramatic destination, whether they're located in the town itself or the surrounding area.

 The town is an exceptionally popular destination during the busy summer months, so if you want to ensure that you reserve one of the best places to stay in Rocamadour, you'll need to be organised and book early.

 For central location

 - Formerly an eighteenth century farmhouse, Le Troubadour is an elegantly appointed and tastefully decorated three star hotel, a few minutes walk from the centre.
 Added bonuses include an inviting outdoor pool and terrace restaurant.

 - Les Vielles Tours is a seventeenth century manor house in the hamlet of Lafage above the Rocamadour canyon and enjoying spectacular views.
 Interiors are chic, the food is great and a large pool is ideal for relaxing after a day exploring the area.

 - La Terrasse is a stunning converted castle in Meyronne with breathtaking views over the Dordogne river.
 This stylish hotel boasts a gourmet restaurant , library and outdoor pool.

 - Domaine de la Rhue has five spacious and comfortable rooms within its beautifully restored rustic barn.